kaito881221/endgame-protocol/README.md

 	Whitepaper v1.0 Release: We will publish the official whitepaper detailing the vision of Endgame Protocol and SurFi.
 	Core Community Building: We will establish our official channels—Website, Twitter (X), Telegram, and Discord—to form an initial group of 'Survivors' who resonate with the project's vision.
 	Smart Contract Development & Audit: We will complete the development of the smart contracts for the $EGP token and its core logic (burn, distribution) and have them 100% verified for stability through an audit by a global, top-tier security firm.
-	Presale: We will conduct a presale for early supporters to secure the initial funding and a strong community foundation required for a successful launch.
+	Strategic Round (Private Sale): We will conduct a private funding round targeting strategic partners and VCs.
+This round is designed to secure the initial funding required for legal incorporation, initial exchange listings, and a strong foundation for a successful launch.

 8.2.
 Ignition: Opening the Prelude to Competition
 Objective: To make the ecosystem's heart beat and to raise the curtain on the first competition.